Jayway007/Offense-and-Defense/README.md

 # Offense-and-Deffense
-Concluding everything about Offense and Defense technique
+Including everything about Offense and Defense technique
-## Offense
-## Defense

 ## Principle
 - Practical to cases
-- Deep to Detail
+- Dive deep to detail
-- Ask more questions
+- Ask more questions to examine: What, Why, How